Search This Blog

 Compartmented Box for M6 Screw Assortment

 I needed some flat head M6 screws for a project, and they came in a cheap subdivided plastic box.
 Sizes vary from 6mm to 22mm long.
-The shiny stainless steel screws look to me like they deserved a nicer box, so this compartmented walnut box was made for them.
+The shiny stainless steel screws looked to me like they deserved a nicer box.
+This compartmented walnut box was made to hold them.

 Compartmented Box

-The top for the box was thick enough that a second use was cut into its top.
-It slips onto the box easy and wedges down securely with a 3 degree tapered edge.
+The lid for the box slips onto the box easy and wedges down securely with a 3 degree tapered edge.
 While I do have another piece of walnut that I could use for the top, a scrap of salvaged weathered wood with more interesting grain challenged that presumption.
+It was thick enough that a second use was cut into the top of it.

 Lid from a Weathered Wood Scrap